tStreichenberger/time-it/README.md

 ```
 ```
 Operation took 1003ms
-I still have ownership of Definied in macro!!!
+I still have ownership of Defined in macro!!!
 ```